The Man Who Saves the World

 2018 · RESTORATION

-Known to generations of cult-film fans as Turkish Star Wars, The Man Who Saves the World (1982) is one of the most infamous and beloved genre films ever made.
-Directed by Turkish exploitation master Çetin İnanç and starring action icon Cüneyt Arkın, the film combines space battles, skeleton armies, furry monsters, and a villain known simply as the Wizard—all while borrowing footage and music from a dizzying array of Hollywood productions.
-The result is a film so inventive, chaotic, and uniquely Turkish that it became a worldwide cult sensation decades after its original release.
+Known to generations of cult-film fans as “Turkish Star Wars,” The Man Who Saves the World (1982) is one of the most infamous and beloved genre films ever made.
+Directed by Turkish exploitation master Çetin İnanç and starring action icon Cüneyt Arkın, it’s an adventure filled with space battles, skeleton armies, furry monsters, and kung fu fights—not to mention footage and music from a dizzying array of Hollywood productions.
+The result is a film so inventive and chaotic that it became a worldwide cult sensation decades after its original release.

 Note: Screening and distribution rights are controlled by the film’s rights holders and are not available through Neon Harbor.